EA as a methodology is about establishing a target state and

 Why: List of reasons behind the risks

-Statistically, the high performance organizations usually have more effective ERM-risk management than their competitors; it doesn't mean they invest more to purchase ERM software, but they do have holistic
+Statistically, high-performance organizations usually have more effective ERM-risk management than their competitors; it doesn't mean they invest more to purchase ERM software, but they do have holistic

 0 comments: